country4livin/Project-3-Electric-Vehicles/README.md

  - Two charts are populated using the MN Charging station json data, Count of EV Connector Types in MN and Count of EV Network Types in MN.
  - These charts provide valuable insight to the EV charging stations in MN.
 ### Using and Interacting with the charts
- - To view the charts, open the repo with VisualStudio and right-click on chartsIndex.HTML, then select Open in live Server.
+ - To view the charts, open the repo with VisualStudio and right-click on site.HTML, then select Open in live Server.
  - A webpage will launch and the charts will automatically render with the data from the json file.
+ - Scroll down to view the charts.
+Click on the buttons Bars, Line, and Doughnut to view each type of graph.
 ### Ethical Considerations
  - This data is publicly available from the website https://afdc.energy.gov/ and is used in a manner consistent with the terms and conditions stated on their page.
  - While the data includes publicly available phone numbers for EV charging stations, the dataset does not contain personally identifiable information for employees at that station.